Irrational-Encoding-Wizardry/guide.encode.moe/src/subtitling/Group setups/github.md

 ### Syncing file changes

-When editing files from a Git instance,
+When editing files from a git repository,
 Git will remember and verify what files have been changed.
 Before making any commits however, you'll want to first double-check that you have every file pulled to your local repository.